OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-02.md

 But now in Christ Jesus you who once were far off have been brought near by the blood of Christ.

 ## Ephesians 2:14
-For He Himself is our peace, who has made us both one and has broken down in His flesh the dividing wall of hostility,
+For He Himself is our peace, who has united us and has removed the barrier of hostility through His sacrifice,

 ## Ephesians 2:15
-by abolishing the law of commandments expressed in ordinances, that He might create in Himself one new man in place of the two, so making peace,
+by setting aside the law of commandments contained in regulations, that He might create in Himself one new humanity out of the two, thus establishing peace,

 ## Ephesians 2:16
-and might reconcile us both to God in one body through the cross, thereby killing the hostility.
+and might reconcile us both to God in one body through the cross, thereby putting an end to the hostility.

 ## Ephesians 2:17
 And He came and preached peace to you who were far off and peace to those who were near.